cornerpirate/iRecon/README.md

 Pre-Requisites:
 	* TLD python package: https://pypi.python.org/pypi/tld
-	* Install using: "pip install tld"
+	* Install using: "pip install tld".
-	* nmap must be within your path
+	* nmap must be within your path.
-	* works only on *nix
+	* works only on *nix.